Strategies

 How descriptive does the audio need to be?

 How do you know if the audio is descriptive enough?
-In the case of a course, the instructor as the subject matter expert would know more than anyone how descriptive the audio needs to be, as it depends on the purpose and topic of the video in that course.
+The instructor as the subject matter expert would know more than anyone how descriptive the audio needs to be, as it depends on the purpose and topic of the video in that course.
 To help determine this, we recommend reviewing the learning outcomes for that lesson or developing them if you don’t have any yet.

 Ask yourself, “What should the students be able to do or know after watching that video?
 What information will they need to complete the course assignments?”
 Performing this exercise can help zero in on what information is important in that video and how descriptive the audio needs to be.